hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 }

 /**
- * Holds the compressed representation of data needed to recover Elliptic Curve (EC)'s public key.
+ * Holds the compressed representation of data needed to recover the Elliptic Curve (EC)'s public key.
  */
 message CompressedECKeyData {
   string curve = 1; // The curve name, like secp256k1.